amygdala/code-snippets/ml/census_train_and_eval/README.md

 (The example in the [notebook](using_tf.estimator.train_and_evaluate.ipynb) is a slightly modified version of [this other example](https://github.com/GoogleCloudPlatform/cloudml-samples/tree/master/census/estimator/trainer)).

-## First step: create an Estimator
+## Step 1: create an Estimator

 We'll first create an [`Estimator`](https://www.tensorflow.org/get_started/estimator) model using a prebuilt Estimator subclass, [`DNNLinearCombinedClassifier`](https://www.tensorflow.org/api_docs/python/tf/estimator/DNNLinearCombinedClassifier).
 This is a "wide and deep" model.
 Wide and deep models use a deep neural net (DNN) to learn high level abstractions about complex features or interactions between such features.
 These models then combine the outputs from the DNN with a [linear regression](https://en.wikipedia.org/wiki/Linear_regression) performed on simpler features.
 This provides a balance between power and speed that is effective on many structured data problems.
 You can read more about this model and its use [here](https://research.googleblog.com/2016/06/wide-deep-learning-better-together-with.html).

-We're using Estimators because they give us built-in support for distributed training and evaluation (along with other nice features).
+We're using Estimators because they give us built-in support for distributed training and evaluation.
 You should nearly always use Estimators to create your TensorFlow models.
-You can build a Custom Estimator if none of the pre-made Estimators suit your purpose.
+You can build a [Custom Estimator](https://www.tensorflow.org/extend/estimators) if none of the pre-made Estimators suit your purpose.

 See the accompanying [notebook](https://nbviewer.jupyter.org/github/amygdala/code-snippets/blob/master/ml/census_train_and_eval/using_tf.estimator.train_and_evaluate.ipynb#First-step:-create-an-Estimator) for the details of defining our Estimator, including specifying the expected format of the input data.
 The data is in csv format, and looks like this: